digital

 We believe that the ideas underlying Certificate Transparency, Sigsum and Sigstore have a role to play in building tamper-evident historical records.
 They are tracking every year billions of records in transparency logs, a scale comparable to existing digital archives.

 Web archiving today is built with WARC files together with CDX index files matching metadata with SHA-1 or MD5 checksums.
-There exists many more standards for digital archives, each pairing artifacts with their metadata.
-We do not aim at proposing a new competing standard.
+There exists many more standards for digital archives, each pairing items to their metadata.
+We do not propose replacing these standards.

 We propose to append supplemental index files, text-based, capturing just enough metadata together with cryptographic hashes, signatures and trusted timestamps.
-We want to empower anyone to build and share these indexes, which integrates transparency logs in their structure.
+We want to empower anyone to build and share these indexes, which are structured as transparency logs.

 We are deliberately trying to keep things simple then later add value.